ybanens/digital-tools/content/activity-tableau.md

 There's one more filter we need to add.
 In the 'Urgency' field, there is also a summary row that is distorting the data.
 So let's do it again for Urgency.

 {% capture text %}
-1. Drag 'Urgency' from the Dimensions List to the 'Filters' box
+1. Drag `Urgency` from the Dimensions List to the `Filters` box
-2. Scroll down and uncheck the box next to 'ALL'
+2. Scroll down and uncheck the box next to `ALL`.
+Make sure the others are checked.
 3. Click OK
 {% endcapture %}
-{% include card.md header="Filter 'ALL' out of Urgency results" text=text %}
+{% include card.md header="Filter urgency results" text=text %}

+## Sort and colour

+It's time to make it look a bit nicer.

+{% capture text %}
+1. Click the `Sort descending` button on the toolbar.
+2. Drag `Number treated` from the Measures list to the `Color` box under the heading 'Marks'
+3. Click the `Color` button
+4. Click `Edit colors`
+5. Select a palette from the `Palette` drop-down.
+I chose 'Red-Green Diverging'
+{% endcapture %}
+{% include card.md header="Sort and colour" text=text %}